Dušan Belić

-Dušan Belić (Serbian Cyrillic: Душан Белић; born 29 March 1971) is a Serbian retired football goalkeeper and former head coach.
+Dušan Belić (Serbian Cyrillic: Душан Белић; born 29 March 1971) is a Serbian retired professional footballer who played as a goalkeeper and former head coach.
 He is currently the sporting director of FK Dinamo Pančevo.

 Playing career

 Club career

-He played for FK Hajduk Beograd, PSK Pančevo and FK Dinamo Pančevo.
+Belić played for FK Hajduk Beograd, PSK Pančevo and FK Dinamo Pančevo.
 In 1997, he moved to Belgium where he would play for Sint-Truiden in the Belgian League for eight and a half years playing a total of 224 league matches.
 With the team, he reached the 2003 Belgian Cup Final.

 In 2006, he moved to Canada where he played and captained the Serbian White Eagles FC under Dragoslav Šekularac.
 He made his debut on 19 May 2006 against Italia Shooters.
 In his debut season, he clinched the International Division title, and helped the team post the best defensive record.
 He featured in the championship final against Italia Shooters but his team fell short after a 1-0 defeat.